- Games, Toys, and Hobbies»

 Stamped Occupied Japan

-Now these pieces are becoming very collectible and the savvy collector is always on the search for something that will only increase in value.
+Now, these pieces are becoming very collectible and the savvy collector is always searching for something that will only increase in value.
 These are not only of interest to a collector of Japanese art and design but also to historians.

 There are many places to find figurines, pottery, or china that are stamped with the "Occupied Japan" or "Made in Occupied Japan".

 Ebay is a great place to start, there are usually several people who sell frequently on that site.
 Because the stock on Ebay is always changing, it is a good idea to check back often.
 Remember with Ebay, if you like something, buy it because it may not be there tomorrow or even in an hour.

 Another place will be traditional auction houses.
 These may be found in boxes and sold as a job lot so it is important that you look in as many boxes as possible because it is likely it won't be listed in the sales brochure.